Call Today! Free Immediate Response (818) 781-1570

 • Witness intimidation (Penal Code Section 136).

 A conviction for any of the crimes listed above is severe and life-altering.
-Let out lawyers review the details of your case in order to develop a strategy for the best possible outcome.
+Let your lawyers review the details of your case in order to develop a strategy for the best possible outcome.
 Contact our law firm at 877-781-1570.
 Eisner Gorin LLP 1875 Century Park E #705 Los Angeles, CA 90067 310-328-3776 https://www.egattorneys.com

 Related Content: